 Cloud Changes the Bill, Not the Physics

 Cloud platforms make storage easier to provision.
-They do not change the fundamentals.
+They don’t change the fundamentals.
 You still have IOPS limits.
 You still have bandwidth limits.
 You still need to think carefully about TempDB placement and transaction log sizing.
 The difference is that poor decisions now show up in two places: your performance graphs and your monthly invoice.

 When I work with teams running SQL Server in Azure or other cloud environments, the same principles still apply.
 Understand the workload.
 Match storage performance to that reality.
 Avoid needless contention.
 Measure the effect of the changes you make.